 ❹ Finally hit the Print button to start printing.

-5. Use VBA Code to Print Multiple Graphs in Excel
+5. Using Excel VBA Code to Print Multiple Graphs

 Using this method you can print multiple graphs in a single workbook.
 The following VBA code will print all the graphs embedded in a workbook.
 Each of the graphs will be printed out on a separate page.

 To use the code, follow the steps below:

 ❶ Press ALT + F11 to open the VBA editor.

 ❷ Go to Insert > Module to create a new module.